Curved Page Divider

 Allowance

 This word is in the Top 10 Favorite List of every kid's vocabulary.
 While allowances can be taken for granted, they are a fantastic way of teaching children how to work for the things they want.
-It is also an excellent way to teach them basic accounting and banking principles.
+It is also an excellent way to teach them the basics of accounting and banking principles.

 That said, foster parents have to set limitations, or allowances can get pricey.
 Check out this allowance guideline from Scholastic for kids under 10 to understand what we mean.

-While that allowance money isn't likely to break the bank, it should be a consideration for foster parents when thinking about the most important lessons to pass on to a child in their care.
+While that allowance money isn't likely to break the bank, it should be a consideration for foster parents when deciding what the most important lessons to pass on to a child in their care are.

 Healthcare Costs